hchiam/learning/README.md

 </details>

-Or expand all by entering this into dev tools:
+You can expand all by running this in dev tools:

 ```js
 Array.from(document.querySelectorAll('#readme details')).map(d=>d.setAttribute('open', true))